gijit/gi/README.md

 2018 March 6 update
 -------------------
+Release v1.4.0 improves the shadow import system to provide by zero-value native Go struct constructors and copy constructors for native Go structs.

 Release v1.3.8 re-enables calls into
 `fmt` and the other builtin native
 Go shadowed packages.
 They now